 On average, the performance and efficiency indicators of polycrystalline and single crystal of the same power have a slight difference.
 However, from the point of view of reliability, single-crystal panels have a clear advantage over polycrystalline analogues.
 In addition, using mono-Si technology it is possible to obtain greater efficiency per unit area.
 In general, on the market, the price of single crystal panels is higher than that of polycrystalline modules.
 Therefore, when choosing the type of solar panels, it is always necessary to compare the compliance of the module efficiency and its price, as well as compare with analogues.
 If the price difference is not too large, then it is worth choosing single crystal panels.
 Otherwise – no need to overpay and you can use polycrystalline panels for a solar power station.

 To make an accurate calculation for your project and your chosen type of solar panels (modules) – contact Avenston.
 Our engineers will quickly and accurately carry out pre-project modeling of various sets of equipment and suggest the most rational solution for your needs.
-One of the advantages of working with us is the fact that Avenston is not a representative on the Ukrainian market of only one manufacturer or brand.
-Accordingly, we will help you to choose the equipment based on the maximum price/quality ratio, the purpose of the PV power plant, as well as your budget.
+We will help you to choose the equipment based on the maximum price/quality ratio, the purpose of the PV power plant, as well as your budget.